tranquilinho/ps-scripts/README.md

    - Simple versioning and updates: automatically build the versions of your dependencies that you need, then use the one that suits you best.
 Or try different versions in different instances of the service.
    - Start the service as a whole with a single script.
 Or restart one of the dependencies.
-   - Simple backup system included: service file, MySQL databases
+   - Simple backup system included: service files, MySQL databases
    - Popular packages like apache, gunicorn, nagios, openssl or wordpress already included.
 Easy to add new build scripts for the missing ones
    - Integrated logging subsystem in log directory.
 There you will find apache logs, but also service backup logs, service deployment logs...